top of page

 2003 Associate Professor Wake Forest University (WS NC)

-I loved Clemson and still do, but I am from Winston-Salem, a very special city.
-And, my family helped to move WFU from Wake Forest NC to this city.
+I am from Winston-Salem and my family has had a long-standing relationship with WFU.
+We helped to move the University from Wake Forest NC to this city and have long supported its programs and schools.
 So when the chance came, it was obvious.

 geschichte_1956_Zoom.jpg